 You'll have all morning to hike along rustic boardwalk trails connecting the idyllic forests, travertine stone cliffs, clear blue lakes and gushing waterfalls of Plitvice Lakes National Park.
 We'll learn how the park is creatively managing to protect its delicate environment, including the use of electric trams and boats.
 After a lunch break, we'll drive along the Dinaric Alps to the Dalmatian Coast and the not-so-sleepy seaside town of Split.
 This evening we'll walk to the walls of the Roman Emperor Diocletian's palace, and enjoy dinner together in a cozy, family-run konoba.
 Sleep in Split (2 nights).
 Boat: ½ hr.
 Bus: 5 hrs.
 Walking: strenuous.

 Day 8: The Roman Heart of Split

 We'll get introduced to Split with a walking tour through its Old Town — including remains of the Roman Peristyle, the unusual Cathedral of St. Dominus, and Jupiter's Temple — all of which lies within the walls of the despotic Roman Emperor Diocletian's immense palace.
 The afternoon and evening are yours to enjoy Split's museums including the sculptures of the world-class Meštrović Gallery, or relax with an espresso along the waterfront promenade.
 No bus.
-Walking: strenuous.
+Walking: moderate.

 Day 9: Dalmatian Island-Hopping